 Hydrogenated Oils and Trans Fats: Be aware of what you’re eating by reading the label on your chips.
 You should avoid this ingredient at all costs!
 Hydrogenated oils are vegetable oils with an added hydrogen molecule; this creates problems for athlete bodies such as increased belly fat and triggers an inflammatory response that inhibits muscle recovery.
 The FDA is also on its way to banning trans-fat as a whole.
 In the meantime, look for foods with monounsaturated fats such as olive oil.

 Energy Drinks: Despite their marketing efforts telling you that an energy dink will put you ahead of the rest, they are terrible for you.
 Energy drinks are loaded with sugar and jittery-caffeine chemicals.
 One energy drink has about a whopping 240 milligrams of caffeine per can while coffee has about 95 milligrams.
 This caffeine gives you short term energy and a hard crash, these caffeine amounts can affect your health, body composition and performance.
+If you need to have that focus that energy drinks provide then you can simply take hordenine hcl to give you that boost without the jitters.

 Alcohol: Another disappointment, but also a no-brainer, especially if you are under 21 and/or are serious about your training!
 Alcohol has no nutritional value and is high in calories.
 It’s bad for your liver, a vital organ.
 Also a hangover is never good before a work out or game, it actually affects you for the next three days.
 Your cells are dehydrated and cause poor performance and increased risk of injury.
 Instead drink water!
 Green tea brewed at home is also a great alternative, the less sugar in it the better.